 Some specialist self-build mortgage brokers, however, will allow you to access “advance” funding, which releases stage payments before the work commences.
 This makes things much easier for those looking to build quickly or to build much of the structure at once.
 One example of a mortgage broker that will allow for such an arrangement is BuildStore

-An important point to note for prospective self-builders is that interest rates for self-build mortgages tend to be one to three percentage points higher than you might expect of a high street mortgage for a standard residential property.
-However, almost all self-builders tend to remortgage with a regular high street mortgage once the project has been completed, so the impact is usually negligible
+An important point to note for prospective self-builders is that interest rates for self-build mortgages tend to be one to three percentage points higher than you might expect of a regular mortgage for a standard residential property.
+However, almost all self-builders tend to remortgage with a normal mortgage once the project has been completed, so the impact is usually negligible